"" Skip to main content

 AI and IoT platforms have the capability to constantly monitor, analyze and control operations, manage equipment performance, predict equipment issues and even offer prescriptive recommendations.
 The remote service teams can then work on those predictions and recommendations to ensure the opportunities are acted upon and retailers’ challenges can be overcome:

-• High operational cost elements like emergency maintenance charges, energy leakages due to defective defrost and expansion valve operation-related issues, can be addressed through predictive maintenance-based equipment performance insights.
+• High operational costs like emergency maintenance charges, energy leakages due to defective defrost and expansion valve operation-related issues, can be addressed through predictive maintenance-based equipment performance insights.
 In addition, energy consumption can be reduced by improving equipment health and operations.

 • Sustainability goals can be achieved through early detection of refrigeration leakages.
 Energy can be saved through continuous monitoring and alerts from the platform, and proactive actions to mitigate issues with minimal field effort are available through remote support.